-Living Theatre: History and Culture of Amateur Theatre 1970-2000
+History and Culture of Amateur Theatre in Australia

-Living Theatre: History and Culture of Amateur Theatre 1970-2000Living Theatre: History and Culture of Amateur Theatre 1970-2000Living Theatre: History and Culture of Amateur Theatre 1970-2000
+History and Culture of Amateur Theatre in Australia History and Culture of Amateur Theatre in Australia History and Culture of Amateur Theatre in Australia

 An Oral history project

-Through the lens of artistic individualism this is a study of an artist's life experiences, style and personal vision as shown in their creative work featuring authenticity and originality over conformity to trends or societal expectations.
-The study aims to highlight the artist's world values, creating something distinctly one's own, and fostering a deeper connection with others through a genuine and unique perspective.
 As Grele (2010) says oral history is about autobiographical practice rather than a social survey technique, for it recovers the past and through doing so challenges historical knowledge.
 It also expands the meaning of history.
 It is a shift from a concern with data to a concern with text.

 Compiled from oral histories recorded in 2025 this study examines the work of creative artists discussing their lives making creative work on the margins of Australian theatre from 1970 to 2000.
 The study is an initiative off Robyn Roylance for her PHD submission.